sramteke171/python-oop/readme.md

 By the end of this, developers should be able to:

 - Review the principles of Object Oriented Programming
-- Describe the relationship between a class and an instance
 - Define a Python Class and instantiate it
-- Distinguish between local, instance, and class variables
-- Interact with objects through methods
-- Explain inheritance in Python
+- Describe inheritance in Python
-- Look at Python's "magic methods" or dunder methods
+- Look at Python's "magic methods" aka dunder methods

 ## Review: Why OOP?
 (5 min / 0:05)